Algonquian tribes on the Coastal Plain buried the bones of chiefs in temples

 The bodies of commoners may have been included in some ossuaries, but John Smith reports they were treated differently:8

 Many Native American burial sites were looted in raids by the first English colonists at Jamestown.
 Modern archeologists have identified a few burial sites, but nearly all places where Native Americans were buried have been covered over with farms, roads, and houses.
+There may be undisturbed grave sites underwater, covered as sea level has risen further after the Paleo-Indians first arrived.

 A major road in Henrico County carries the name "Quioccasin," thought to be the term used to designate a temple or meeting place.
 In 2016 the Henrico County school board renamed "Harry F. Byrd Middle School" to "Quioccasin Middle School."
-Renaming the school after a Native American term had a special significance because Byrd had been a strong supporter of segregation between whites and other races, but no quioccasins have been preserved in Virginia.9
+Renaming the school after a Native American term had a special significance because Byrd had been a strong supporter of segregation between whites and other races, but no quioccasins have been preserved in Virginia.10

 It is possible any house within any subdivision in Tidewater may have been constructed on top of a site where Native Americans were buried, but the residents will be unaware of that heritage.
 In at least two locations, however, housing projects led to discovery, excavation, and reburial of Native American graves.